Wurtzite/JW_Website/content/home/experience.md

   date_end = ""
   description = """

--	Authored policy briefs for internal stakeholders over current mental health landscape in Ontario.
+-Authored policy briefs for internal stakeholders over current mental health landscape in Ontario.
--	Developed policy recommendation for targeted health investment at the University of Guelph for Mental Health/Illness interventions, prevention, and promotion programming on campus.
+-Developed policy recommendation for targeted health investment at the University of Guelph for Mental Health/Illness interventions, prevention, and promotion programming on campus.
--	Built predictive model to predict mental health outcomes given risk and protective factors.
+-Built predictive model to predict mental health outcomes given risk and protective factors.
--	Developed health communication suite targeted at the reduction of mental health stigma."""
+-Developed health communication suite targeted at the reduction of mental health stigma."""

 [[experience]]
   title = "Laboratory and Quality Manager"